guradia/Issuu-PHP-Class/README.md

 	print_r($response);

 ### Adapters
-The adapters are providing easyier access to the most used functions in the Issuu API.
+The adapters are providing easier access to the most used functions in the Issuu API.
 For example, to get the latest document in a specific folder, you can initiate the "Documents" Adapter.
 In it is a function called `getLatestInFolder(string[folderName])`.
 See the example below:

 	$client = new Client($apiKey, $apiSecret);
 	$adapter = $client->adapter("Documents");